Budget vs luxury apartments in Dubai: Which fits your lifestyle?

 Security deposits when talking about budget vs luxury apartments in Dubai vary by property type—typically 5% of annual rent for unfurnished properties and 10% for furnished ones.

 Luxury buildings demand higher service charges due to premium amenities requiring regular maintenance.
-Apartment communities in upscale areas like Downtown Dubai can have service charges reaching AED 24.09 per square foot, notably steeper than budget-friendly communities. not to mention, you also need to budget for other hidden costs of renting in Dubai.
+Apartment communities in upscale areas like Downtown Dubai can have service charges reaching AED 24.09 per square foot, notably steeper than budget-friendly communities.
+Not to mention, you also need to budget for other hidden costs of renting in Dubai.

 Utility Expenses: What to Budget For